 Battle of Britain Day

-2020 marks the 80th anniversary of the Battle of Britain, which took place between July and October 1940.
+2020 marked the 80th anniversary of the Battle of Britain, which took place between July and October 1940.
 The battle was a military campaign in which the Royal Air Force (RAF) defended the United Kingdom against large-scale air attacks from Nazi Germany’s air force, the Luftwaffe.

 15 September 1940 was officially named Battle of Britain Day as it was the day when RAF Fighter Command claimed a decisive victory over the German Luftwaffe, forcing Hitler to postpone plans to invade Britain.
 The Battle of Britain had been won, even if only by a small margin, and the threat of invasion averted.

-Winston Churchill and the Battle of Britain
+The Spitfire and the Battle of Britain

 Ashford’s role in the fight against the German Luftwaffe